bcrowell/bcrowell.github.io/metric/index.md

 Einstein's motorcycle
 -----------------

+At the Swiss Federal Polytechnic school, a physics student, about 20 years old, was sitting in the back of a classroom, absorbing a lecture on electromagnetism, when he came back to a troubling, half-formed fantasy that he had originally imagined at the age of 16.
+Suppose, Albert Einstein daydreamed, that I ride on a motorcycle at nearly the speed of light, chasing a light wave as it passes over me.
+What would I observe?
+And what would happen if I rode *at* the speed of light?

+It turns out that we can understand this using the metric.
 If we draw the vector ↑ and then start drawing all the possibilities in between that and →, we will eventually have to transition from positive intervals to negative ones.
 At the transition point, we'll have a vector whose interval is zero.
-Conventionally, we draw our diagrams so that the scales are properly matched on the time and space axes, and then the zero interval is what occurs when the vector's representation on paper is at an angle of 45 degrees.
+Conventionally, we draw our diagrams so that the scales are properly matched on the time and space axes, and then the zero interval is what occurs when the vector's representation on paper is at an angle of 45 degrees, like ↗.
 This amount of tilt is the speed that we call c, and c also happens to be the speed of light.

-One way of interpreting the zero interval for a lightlike vector is that time doesn't pass for a ray of light.
-That is, you can't make a clock out of pure light.

 If we fix our attention on one event, and consider other events in spacetime according to their displacements from it, then we get a picture like the one shown below.
 Spacetime gets divided up into three portions, with the boundaries defined by